lojnys/WorkHourRecord/README.md

     - button function of creating a WorkTimes and add to BiWeekly then dump to JSON
 - Added function on closing
 - Exported as an executable file
+- addAmount()
+    - Looks at notes - place of work, then organize/print the amount for each place
+    - Ex.
+"Place 1: $50, Place 2: $400, ..."